 Developer: Polyphony Digital | Publisher: Sony Computer Entertainment | Metascore: 93

 Gran Turismo 2 was launched one year after the first game in the series due to a roaring success.
 GT2 built upon the original game by improving the graphics, choice of cars and bringing a variety of new tracks.
 At the time, critics claimed it was "The world's most advanced racing game" however the game still used the same engine as it's predecessor, though they did add a brand new rally mode to test the waters on whether it'd be something the fans wanted.
+Perhaps the most impressive feat of GT was to enable gamers to drive their real-life personal lease or business lease in many cases.

 The game sold over 9.37 million copies by 2008 with the majority sold in America, Europe and Japan.
 Despite the game's success, it didn't come without controversy - the game was launched with a few painful bugs such as powerful cars spawning in events based on much lower calibre of cars (making winning impossible), cars being deleted from the players garage upon saving the game, or being unable to attain 100% completion of the game.